almibe/ligature-fs/README.md

 # ligature-fs
-An experimental F# based implementation of Ligature.
+An F# based implementation of Ligature.
 This is still very early in development and not ready for any sort of use yet.
 Keep in mind that the docs below might not be up to date.
 See https://ligature.dev for more information on Ligature.